the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 Involving people with lived experience in the planning and delivery of events ensures the perspective  of people with lived experience is built into the dialogue throughout your event.
 Active involvement could be including people with lived experience in the planning committee of your event, and asking potential attendees for feedback on the planning and materials of your event.
-They should be involved in all aspects of planning.
-THeir roles should not be limited to tasks related to their own participation.
+You should aim to have community members or a representative involved in all aspects of planning.
+For larger events that are not solely focused on PPIE, consider establishing roles and responsibilities for PPIE contributors on planning commitees that are not solely limited to tasks related to their own participation or the event's PPIE activities.

 Active involvement can also help organizers develop a greater understanding of what is important from the perspective of people with lived experience and ensure that the proposed structure and content of the event is shaped in a way that will meet the needs of the potential attendees.

-They can offer insight into ways they can contribute to research as well as ways to improve research that focuses on their priorities.
-There can be amismatch between their priorities and others' assumptions about their priorities, and it is important to align research and community goals.
+Their involvement can offer insight and perspective into the specific challenges and needs of individuals with disabilities and any specific lived experience your event is focused on, and also help identify research to be highlighted and promoted at your event.

 If you are including a person, or group, with lived experience in the planning, ensure that you are appropriately compensating and supporting them for their expertise.